axeldinh/DiffuserCam/README.md

 <br>

-We provide different ways to recover images taken from a lensless camera.
+We provide in this project different ways to recover images taken from a lensless camera.
+For more information about the setup and requirements please refer to the Setup section of the [DiffuserCam](https://github.com/LCAV/DiffuserCam) repository.

+# Data

 We created a mini dataset of 5 images, here is an example:

 <img src="myDataset/original/img1.jpg" width="100"> <img src="myDataset/original/img2.png" width="185">